UK: Opportunities using Cyprus

-+ It is recommended that non UK resident company sources of funds used to acquire UK property should preferably be through a loan.
++ It is recommended that non-UK resident company sources of funds used to acquire UK property should preferably be through a loan.
 Loan interest expense will be an allowable deduction from rental income.
-However loan should be:
+However, a loan should be:

 – Preferably be secured on UK property.

 – Loan interest rates should be on arm’s length principle.